 Make the world of make-believe believable.

-From The Hobbit, The Wizard of Oz and The Princess Bride to Harry Potter and Snow White and the Huntsman, Fantasy: Worlds of Myth and Magic invites audiences on a fantastical journey to unearth the inspiration behind this genre’s most magnificent creations.
+From The Wizard of Oz and The Princess Bride to Harry Potter and Snow White and the Huntsman, Fantasy: Worlds of Myth and Magic invites audiences on a fantastical journey to unearth the inspiration behind this genre’s most magnificent creations.

 The Making of Fantasy

 Think the end result is impressive?
 The construction of Fantasy: Worlds of Myth and Magic was an epic event unto itself.
 With the help of art and architecture collaborative Lead Pencil Studio (Annie Han and Daniel Mihalyo) EMP created an immersive environment complete with crawl spaces and echoing audio caves.
 At the heart of the exhibit lies a soaring tree covered in 48,000 zinc tiles, each of which was applied by hand.
 Lead Pencil Studio hoped that visitors would “lose track of reality for a bit.”
 Want to try?
 Check out the time-lapse video below to see the tree take magnificent form before your very eyes.